 Why did you remove my picture from the pool?

 Pictures are removed when they don't meet the rules.
 You did read them right?
-They may be deleted because they were NSFW (Not Safe For Work), did not use off-camera flash, were bumped to get higher up the pool, or more likely was not captioned to our required rules.
+They are removed if they are NSFW (Not Safe For Work), did not use off-camera flash, were bumped to get higher up the pool, or more likely were not captioned to our required rules.
 This is a very busy pool on Flickr and the admins use an amazing tool to help remove offending photos.
-Due to the high volume of pictures handled, you may not get an email explanation (depending on how busy the workflow is for the moderators).
+Due to the high volume of pictures handled, you will not get an email explanation.

 I can't see my pictures in the pool?